 Cayden Guerra is an elementary school student at Pecos Connections Academy (PCA).
 He lives with his family in Albuquerque, New Mexico, and attends PCA along with his sister, Emma Guerra.
 Cayden’s switch to virtual school, the result of his mother’s medical treatment, was unexpected, but he is thriving in PCA’s high-quality education program.
-Cayden’s Learning Coach shares his story below.
+Cayden’s dad shares his story below.

 Cayden’s first year at PCA was so successful!
 After only one semester in first grade, Cayden was reading at a third-grade level.
 In January’s testing, he performed at a 3.11 grade level in overall reading and text fluency.
 Cayden likes the outdoor science experiments and wants to be a scientist one day.
-He is currently enrolled in second grade.

 PCA’s online teachers have been incredibly supportive.
 They perform one-on-one evaluations, track progress and deficiencies, monitor test scores, and provide

 Cayden with the individual attention he needs.
 They also provide additional tutoring as needed for the math and language arts LiveLesson sessions.

 PCA also provides opportunities to socialize at arranged outings at parks, restaurants, and an art studio.
 We plan to take more advantage of these opportunities to allow Cayden to meet other PCA students and get to know his teachers better.